CULINARY WINE TOURS OF THE FINGER LAKES

 4. Let cool, remove star anise, and puree in blender until very smooth.

-6. Reheat and add milk or cream before serving.
+7. Reheat and if you'd like, add milk or cream before serving.
+I don't do think it needs milk or cream.

 GREAT WINTER SOUP